karthi05-kk/web-vuln-scanner/README.md

 **Command Injection Found**
 - The target can execute arbitrary system commands
 - Attacker can run any OS command
-- A `detection: "time-based-blind"` finding means the app doesn't echo output but still executes injected commands — just as serious as an indicator-based match
 - ⚠️ **Very dangerous** - fix immediately

 **File Inclusion Found**